Is ChatGPT private?

 What people are actually looking for

-Lately the same question appears with a different search: "openclaw alternative."
-Usually it's someone who's heard of OpenClaw and wants to know if it replaces ChatGPT, Claude, or Gemini — or works alongside them.
-That's a fair question, and the answer is different for each.
+Lately the same question appears with a different framing: "openclaw alternative" — usually from someone who's heard of OpenClaw and wants to know if it replaces ChatGPT, Claude, or Gemini, or works alongside them.
+The honest answer is it works alongside them.
+OpenClaw is the runtime that puts those models into your messaging app.

 What OpenClaw gives you that ChatGPT doesn't

-OpenClaw is open-source software that runs as a bot inside Telegram, Discord, or WhatsApp.
+OpenClaw is open-source software that runs as a bot inside Telegram, Discord, WhatsApp, and many other channels.
 You configure it, it runs on a server you control, and it uses whichever AI model you choose.

 Lives in your chat app.
 ChatGPT requires opening a browser and switching contexts.
 OpenClaw lives in Telegram or Discord, where you probably already spend time.
 You message it like a contact.

 Your server, your data.
-Conversations stay on a dedicated virtual machine provisioned for your instance.
-They don't pass through a shared chat platform with their own retention and privacy policies.
+Conversations stay on a dedicated server provisioned for your account.
+They do not pass through a shared platform with its own retention and privacy policies.

 Group chat support.
 You can add your OpenClaw bot to a Discord server or Telegram group.
-It can respond to everyone or only when mentioned.
-ChatGPT has no equivalent — it's a one-on-one interface with no group mode.
+It responds to everyone or only when mentioned.
+ChatGPT has no equivalent for this.

 OpenClaw vs Claude